trumpiter-max/Proactive-cyber-defence/Window-Internal/Management-diagnostics-and-tracing.md

   - *Dirty* : data has been modified but resides only in memory
   - *Unreconciled* : data has been modified and correctly written to a log file but isn’t in the primary file yet.
   - *Dirty and Unreconciled* : After the cell has been written to the log file, it has been modified again.
 Only the first modification is on the log file, whereas the last one resides in memory only
+- Summary synchronization algorithm:
+  1. The configuration manager writes all the modified cells signaled by the dirty vector in a single entry in the log file.
+  2. It invalidates the hive’s base block (by setting only one sequence number with an incremented value than the other one).
+  3. It writes all the modified data on the primary hive’s file.
+  4. It performs the validation of the primary hive (the validation sets the two sequence numbers with an identical value in the primary hive file).

 ![](IMG/2023-02-23-15-38-14.png)